 He Urunga Tū

-He Urunga Tū – An Entrance to Engagement was borne out of a challenge for RTLB best practice to:
+He Urunga Tū – An Entrance to Engagement was born out of a challenge for RTLB best practice to:

-- reflect the principles of Te Tiriti o Waitangi
+- reflect the principles of the Te Tiriti o Waitangi

 - be culturally responsive and inclusive